-Ahoy Matey Argh you ready for a Pirate Adventure?!?!
+Ahoy Matey Argh you ready for a Pirate Birthday Party Adventure?!?!
 I made this Pirate Party for a sweet little boy, Jett, for his 3rd Birthday Bash!
 I babysat Jett for a couple of years and was very excited to do his birthday!
-It was my first boy birthday party to design and style.:-) Some of the activities during the party were: pirate dress up, photo booth, tattoo parlor, treasure hunt, plank walk, and more!
-The Pirate Party is available in the shop.
-Annye Newmann from Faith Photography did such a fantastic job capturing every little detail of this party!
-I always LOVE working with Annye on photo shoots!
+It was my first boy birthday party to design and style.:-) Some of the activities during the party included: pirate dress up, a photo booth, tattoo parlor, treasure hunt, plank walk, and more!
+The Pirate Party Printables are available in the shop.

-I made the backdrop by duct taping two large foam boards from Hobby Lobby together.
-I then wrapped the foam boards with a large red and white rugby stripe outdoor fabric purchased from Joann’s.
-I used hot glue to keep the fabric on the foam boards.
-Glue dots were used to attach the large poster which is included in the Pirate Party Package.
+In order to create the backdrop by duct taping two large foam boards together.
+Next you will wrap the foam boards with a large red and white rugby stripe fabric.
+I purchased this fabric from Joann’s, and used hot glue to keep the fabric on the foam boards.
+Finally you will use glue dots to attach the large poster which is included in the Pirate Party Package.

 The cake was made by Jennifer, who was a friend of a friend and did a fantastic job!
-I showed her a cake I originally found on Pinterest through Community Baby Center, and she almost duplicated it.
-It looked amazing and helped tie the dessert table together.
+I showed her a cake I originally found on Pinterest through Community Baby Center, because it looked amazing and I knew it would help tie the dessert table together.

 The Oreo Pops were made by my friend, Lauren, she always does such a great job!
-Her Oreo Pops are always a favorite sweet treat at any party I host!
-I attached Jolly Roger Flags from the printable Pirate Party Collection to some of the lollipop sticks.
+Her Oreo Pops are always a favorite sweet treat at any party I host, because who can resist chocolate and Oreos?!
+In addition you can attach Jolly Roger Flags from the printable Pirate Party Collection to some of the lollipop sticks.

-I wrapped twine around the root beer bottles and attached a party logo to the front.
-I then added paper straws from The Bakers Confection to complete the look.
+Wrap twine around root beer bottles and attached a party logo to the front to create a pirate party feel.

-I loved how the treasure map cookies turned out and how great they looked in the edible sand.
+I loved how the treasure map cookies turned out, and how great they looked in the edible sand.
 My best friend, Alyssa, always makes my cookies for every party I host; and time after time she surprises me with how talented she is!
-She has a full time day job, but does the cookies on the side.
-You can order from her facebook page Bonbon Du Jour.

 The glass bottles were on the seating table and decorated with fake gold flakes, twine, and party logos.

-Once the guest arrived they were given their buccaneer pirate loot buckets so they could get dressed and ready for the treasure hunt.
-Once the kids were all dressed up they made their way to the Jolly Roger’s Tattoo Parlor where they received tattoo’s and a mustache!
+Once the guest arrived they were given their buccaneer pirate loot buckets so they could get dressed up, and ready to go on a treasure hunt.
+When the kids were all dressed up they made their way to the Jolly Roger’s Tattoo Parlor where they received tattoo’s and a mustache!

-After everyone was ready I took them on a treasure hunt that went from clue to clue leading them to walk a plank, swim through a shark pool, and fight off buccaneers.
-The last clue lead them to an X marks the spot; where they found the buried treasure chest.
-Everyone then filled their buckets with loot.
-I wrote the clue on paper that I had torn and burnt to make it look like an old treasure map and placed inside message bottles with sand inside.
+Finally once everyone was ready I took them on a treasure hunt that went from clue to clue eventually leading them to walk a plank, swim through a shark pool, and fight off buccaneers.
+The last clue lead them to an X marks the spot; where they found the buried treasure chest, and then they filled their buckets with loot, candy, and pirate goodies.
+I wrote the clues on paper that I had torn and burned to make it look like an old treasure map, and then placed the clues inside message bottles.

-I love how Jett’s mom and dad, Shannon and Dennis, dressed up for the party!
+I especially love how Jett’s mom and dad dressed up for the party, because it made the kids feel like there were real pirates at the party!

 Party Styling – Lillian Hope Designs